An Israeli Flight Attendant Just Died of Measles After Contracting the Disease 5 Months Ago

 Rotem Amitai, 43, developed a fever in March, according to CNN, just days after traveling from New York to Tel Aviv as a member of the flight crew from El Al, an Israeli national airline.
 It's not clear whether Amitai was infected on the flight, in New York, or in Israel, per CNN, but it's not believed she spread the disease to passengers or other crew members aboard the plane.

-The complication, called encephalitis, or inflammation of the brain, is a well-known and sometimes fatal complication of measles.
+About a week after Amitai first developed a fever, she slipped into a coma, per CNN, and was eventually diagnosed with encephalitis, or inflammation of the brain, a well-known and sometimes fatal complication of measles.
 The flight attendant, who works for El Al, the Israeli national airline, is said to have been perfectly healthy before contracting measles.